livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 -rw------- 1 root ubuntu 425984 Dec  2 19:41 coal
 ```

-There are multiple ways to extract the flag as well, but I wanted to see if I coudl find it in the core using GDB:
+There are multiple ways to extract the flag as well, but I wanted to see if I could find it in the core using GDB:
 ```bash
 gdb /challenge/claus ~/coal